 - frequent sucking on a finger

-- clipping a nail too short or trimming the cuticle (the skin around the sides and bottom of the nail)
+- clipping a nail too short or trimming the cuticle

 - getting manicures

-What Are the Signs of Paronychia?
+What Are the Signs & Symptoms of Paronychia?

 Can Paronychia Be Prevented?

-- Don’t bite your nails or pick at the cuticle area around them.
+- Don’t bite or pick nails.